-- An historical overview of abstraction in art and photomedia e.g. Abstract Expressionism, Bauhaus, - The use of light as a raw material in the work of others and in my practice - alternative photographic processes - darkroom interventions - alternatives to photographic prints e.g. projection, installation, moving image, light objects - list artists
+- The use of light as a raw material in the work of others and in my practice - alternative photographic processes - darkroom interventions - alternatives to photographic prints e.g. projection, installation, moving image, light objects - An historical overview of abstraction in photomedia e.g. Bauhaus - Exploring the metaphysical through non-representational imagery (links to Abstraction as Method)